cbochs/grapple.nvim/README.md

 ### Tag Scopes

 A **scope** is a means of namespacing tags to a specific project.
-During runtime, scopes are resolved into a file path, which - in turn - are used as the "root" location for a set of tags.
+During runtime, scopes are typically resolved into an absolute directory path (i.e. current working directory), which - in turn - is used as the "root" location for a set of tags.

 Scope paths are _cached by default_, and will only update when triggered by a provided autocommand event ([`:h autocmd`](https://neovim.io/doc/user/autocmd.html)).
 For example, the `static` scope never updates once cached; the `directory` scope only updates on `DirChanged`; and the `lsp` scope updates on either `LspAttach` or `LspDetach`.